Huotes/CommitMaker/README.md

 An infinite crowd of mathematicians enters a bar.
 The first one orders a pint... the second one a half pint... the third one a quarter pint… “I understand”... says the bartender – and pours two pints.

 Erro na API: ('Connection aborted.', ConnectionResetError(104, 'Connection reset by peer'))

+Chuck Norris does not code in cycles, he codes in strikes.